yasen-petrov/axway-open-docs/content/en/docs/apim_relnotes/20220530_apimgr_relnotes.md

 ### API Analytics PDF reports do not display chart contents

-In API Analytics, PDF reports do not display the contents of the charts.
-This issue has arisen because of an upgrade of the `Highcharts.js` library.
+In API Analytics, the PDF reports no longer correctly display the contents of the charts.
+This issue has arisen due to a security upgrade of the `Highcharts.js` charting library.
+We are working on the fix of this functionality, to be released in a future update of API Gateway.

 Related Issue: RDAPI-27301